hiimivantang/hiimivantang.github.io/bigdata/spark/_posts/2016-02-26-pyspark-and-jupyter-notebook.markdown

 ---

-This blog post is a guide in setting up your Jupyter notebook environment to work with PySpark.
+This blog post is a guide on setting up your Jupyter notebook environment to work with PySpark.

 Prerequisites:

-* Jupyter notebook
+- Jupyter notebook
-* Apache Spark cluster
+- Apache Spark cluster

 ```bash